 This is where the NOISE model comes in.
 Initially thought-up by Mike Cardus, we have used this together with Google Jamboard to help clients think through next steps with their projects.
-Click here or on the image above to access a Jamboard template for you to make a copy of to use in your own workshop.
+Click here to access a Jamboard template for you to make a copy of to use in your own workshop.

 - Needs — what’s missing?

 - Opportunities — what could be developed further in future?

 - Improvements — what could be changed immediately?

 Let’s take an example relating to a recent programme WAO ran.
 In the example below, we’ve already done a traffic light analysis with clients to categorise user feedback on the very first version of their prototype.
 Now we need to think about prioritising development for the next version.

 As you can see, deciding what’s working well and needs to continue goes in Strengths.
 Ideas that we agree with and can be changed immediately go in Improvements, whereas new functionality or features go in Needs.
 Perhaps the most useful quadrant of the NOISE model is Opportunities, which is a place to park potential future development without distracting from work for v0.2.